Zhengdw/zhengdw.github.io/_posts/2021-10-31-hacklu-lwsr.md

     return ((state << 1) | (newbit)) & ((1<<384) -1)
 ```

 And now we're done!
-We know the full state of the LFSR, so if we try encrypting using the same scheme, if the value we compute by summing the corresponding values $$c_i$$ in the public key is exactly equal, than we know that bit is 0, otherwise, we should be off by exactly `q >> 1` or $$8205$$, so we are done without having to deal with any vector operations at all!
+We know the full state of the LFSR, so if we try encrypting using the same scheme, if the value we compute by summing the corresponding values $$c_i$$ in the public key is exactly equal, than we know that bit is 0, otherwise, we should be off by exactly `q >> 1`($$8205$$), so we are done without having to deal with any vector operations at all!

 Doing this gives us the flag!
 ```